 Undergraduate International Students

-In addition to merit scholarships, international students are also eligible to earn additional funds by participating in RIT's student employment program.
-International students can earn an average of $1,500 per year by working part-time on campus.
-Students work an average of 8 to 10 hours per week, and positions can be applied for through the Student Employment Office.
+International students are also eligible to earn additional funds by participating in RIT's student employment program.
+International students can earn an average of $2,400 per year by working part-time on campus.
+Students work an average of 10 hours per week, and positions can be applied for through the Student Employment Office.

 International students can also apply for a private bank loan through a lender of their choice.
 Many lending institutions will require that an international student apply for a loan with an eligible co-signer who is either a U.S. citizen or an eligible non-citizen.
 Additional private loan and scholarship information can be obtained through the International Education Financial Aid site.